digitalleks/dio-project1/README.md

 #After installing Ubuntu on the EC2 instance, and necessary permission was given to access it from the internet, thr instance was accessed via ssh connection.
 #For the LAMP Project, the first step was installation of Apache server  as shown below:       which was confirmed working in the fig labeled(Apache-WEb-Test.png).
 #update a list of packages in package manager
-sudo apt update
+$sudo apt update

 #run apache2 package installation
-sudo apt install apache2
+$sudo apt install apache2

 #To verify that apache2 is running as a Service in our OS, use following command
-sudo systemctl status apache2
+$sudo systemctl status apache2
 #output of the status check is shown in file **Apache-install.png**

 #Next port 80 was opened on the EC2 instance to allow inbound connections via the web.
 Output confirmed in file **Apache-web-Test.png**